akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 `ConsumerSettings` (@scaladoc[API](akka.kafka.ConsumerSettings)) can also be created from any other `Config` (@scaladoc[API](com.typesafe.config.Config)) section with the same layout as above.

-See @javadoc[KafkaConsumer API](org.apache.kafka.clients.consumer.KafkaConsumer) and @javadoc[ConsumerConfig API](org.apache.kafka.clients.consumer.ConsumerConfig) for details.
+See @javadoc[KafkaConsumer API](org.apache.kafka.clients.consumer.KafkaConsumer) and @javadoc[ConsumerConfig API](org.apache.kafka.clients.consumer.ConsumerConfig) for more details regarding settings.

 ## External Offset Storage